 In 1988, a man in Hickory, NC was sentenced to life in prison based on evidence that experts would later call "junk science."
 It took him 24 years to convince someone to look at the evidence again.

 Helen Duncan was a famous medium who travelled around Britain in the 1940s performing séances.
 She claimed to speak to the dead, and even produce physical manifestations of their spirits.
-But when she seemed to know wartime secrets about the whereabouts of military ships, she caught the attention of MI5....
+But when Helen Duncan seemed to know wartime secrets about the whereabouts of military ships, like the sunken HMS Barham,...